 “Have you noticed how the % of flats in Barcelona on [property portal] Idealista that are amueblado [furnished] has gone up massively?” he wrote in comments to this article on banks forecasting 6% decline in Spanish property prices and two-year recovery.
 “All those airbnb tourist flats have been dumped on the long term rental market.
 That’ll crash the rental market and I’d guess force some stressed sales for people that go into negative equity on their investment property.
 That will in turn flood the buy/sales market even more… Give it a few months and i think it’ll crash… at least here in Barcelona.”
 James very kindly went on to give me data to support his argument.

 There is such a structural shortage of housing in Barcelona that I’m not sure an increase in long-term rentals will crash the market, though it will put a lid on rental price inflation, at least for now.
-However, if James is right, there will be some good bargains to be found in Barcelona over the next six months, or when the market gets going again.
+However, if James is right, there will be some good bargain properties for sale in Barcelona over the next six months, or when the market gets going again.

 I don’t doubt there will be some distress, but in cities like Barcelona and Palma, I can’t see it lasting as long, or bitting as deep, as the aftermath of the financial crash of 2008, which ended up in a zombie-zone dragged out by bad policy and banks for years between 2010 and 2015, where you could buy prime property below replacement costs, meaning the land was free.
 This time around, if you see land being given away for free with a property in Barcelona or Palma, buy it!
 I’ll be reporting on how prices evolve in key markets like Barcelona, Palma, Ibiza, Marbella, & Valencia over the next few months.